Skip to main content

 Healthcare proxy

 Name someone to make medical decisions if you can't communicate.
-Make sure they know your wishes and are willing to advocate for them.
+They need to know your wishes and be willing to advocate for them.

 3